Teaching and Learning

 The prescribed study times enable the boys to do their homework, study and reading in an atmosphere most conducive to the development of proper study habits.
 There are some rules for the conduct of the study session and boys should understand these guidelines are for the benefit of all.

 There are other opportunities for boys to study outside of the prescribed times.
 The KRC is open between the hours of 8 am and 5:30 pm, so ample scope is given to those who wish to do extra.
-Those who miss a study session due to other commitments, i.e. sports training, will be expected to make up the time on a Wednesday afternoon.
+Those who miss a study session due to other commitments, i.e. sports training, will be expected to make up the time on that same evening.

 ABSENCE FROM STUDY

-All Boarders are expected to attend Study Sessions.
+All Boarders are expected to attend study sessions.
 Those boys in teams authorised to train may be permitted to be absent, subject to confirmation from the correct authority.
-It is expected that time lost from study because of sport or other activities will be made up from a boarder's free time.
-This will be conducted after school on a Wednesday afternoon.
+It is expected that time lost from study because of sport or other activities will be made up from a Boarder's free time.
+This will be conducted on the same evening where the study time missed is made up after the official end of study.

-Such engagements as Saturday Detentions from within the day-school do not release the boarder from the obligation to make up the lost study time.
+Such engagements as Friday afternoon Detentions from within the day-school do not release the Boarder from the obligation to make up the lost study time.
 This should be done at some nominated time during the weekend.